The Gardens of Temple Dinsley

 colour

-Here we glimpse formal, rectangular beds, edged with box perhaps and with no evidence of colourful
+Here there are formal beds, edged perhaps with box and with no evidence of colourful flowers, These

 The impression given by these paintings is that Temple Dinsley was surrounded by neatly-trimmed